 Richard K Hacker B.Com, CA, ACIS Richard is a Chartered Accountant and Chartered Secretary with over 20 years professional and corporate experience in the resources and energy sector in Australia and the United Kingdom.
 Richard has previously worked in senior finance roles with global energy companies including Woodside Petroleum Limited and Centrica Plc.
 Prior to this, Richard was in private practice with major accounting practices.
-Richard is also the CFO and Company Secretary of Chalice Gold Mines Limited and is a director of Uranium Equities Limited.
+Richard is also the CFO and Company Secretary of Chalice Gold Mines Limited.

-Leanne Stevens B.Com, CA, ACSA Leanne is a Chartered Accountant who has over 10 years of accounting and governance experience within the mining and energy industries.
+Leanne Forgione B.Com, CA, ACIS Leanne is a Chartered Accountant and Chartered Secretary who has over 10 years of accounting and governance experience within the mining and energy industries.
 Leanne is also joint Company Secretary of Chalice Gold Mines Limited.